RBC Emerging Director's Program

 2012/2013 Season Valmai Goggin

 'The Lover' by Harold Pinter Valmai is now Freelance directing and teaching with various companies including Keyano Theatre, Lunchbox Theatre, Theatre Transit, University of Calgary, Calgary Opera, Evergreen Theatre, Theatre Alberta’s Artstrek.
-Mount Allison University Graduate In Residence 2014 Artistic Producer at Evergreen Theatre 2013-17 President – Board of Directors, Evergreen Theatre 2017-present And as of August 2017 Valmai now works at Lunchbox Theatre as the Development and Administrative Assistant
+Mount Allison University Graduate In Residence 2014 Artistic Producer at Evergreen Theatre 2013-17 President – Board of Directors, Evergreen Theatre 2017-present And as of August 2017 Valmai now works at Lunchbox Theatre as the Development and Administrative Associate.

 2011/2012 Season Alice Nelson